Generic selectors

 1. Suitcases & travel bags

-A great way to do this is to fill one up with items to be donated – maybe from the rest of this list – and then drop the whole lot off together.
+A great way to do this is to fill one up with toiletries and hygiene products and drop the whole lot off at a local shelter that’s helping re-home people. 🧳

-Think of all the extra space you’ll save just by getting rid of one or two cases!
+Think of all the extra space you’ll save just by getting rid of one or two cases, and the lives you could bless.

-This is the carry-on case I use.
-It comes with a rechargeable and removable battery pack (which I use all the time).
+If you’re donating your old bag because it’s just plain tattered and you need a new one, this is the carry-on case I use.
+It comes with a rechargeable and removable battery pack.
 You can get 20% off your first purchase by clicking the referral link.

 And you can find affiliate links for the packing cubes I use here, and the compression bags here.